[0] Project Overview #

 - Iterative Development [3]

-- I can successfully implement my design by the deadline
+- I can successfully implement my wireframe design by the deadline

 - I can consistently update my

-file with works cited and explaining key design decsions
+README.mdfile with works cited and explaining key design decisions

 - HTML [3]

-- I can use appropriate HTML elements to strucutre my site
+- I can use correct HTML elements to structure my site

-- I can write readable code, by indentation on indendetation and code organization
+- I can write readable code by utilizing indentation and dividers to organize

 - I can use effectively use classes and IDs to target specific elements for styling